FlowFuse/website/src/blog/2024/06/calling-python-script-from-node-red.md

 Before proceeding, ensure that Node-RED is running on a device connected to a temperature sensor.
 For detailed instructions, refer to [Setting Up Node-RED on Different Hardware](/node-red/hardware/), In my case, I am running Node-RED on a Raspberry Pi 5 with a DHT11 sensor connected to it.

 1. Drag an Inject node onto the canvas, and set repeat to 1 seconds of interval.
-2. Drag an Exec node and set the path to `python <filename>.py`, replace the filename with the name of the file which reads the sensor data, make sure the python file doesn't contain the loop.
+2. Drag an Exec node and set the path to `python <filename>.py`, replace the filename with the name of the file which reads the sensor data, and make sure the python file doesn't contain the loop.
 3. Drag the JSON node onto the canvas and set the action to "Always convert to JSON object".
 4. Drag the Debug node onto the canvas.
 5. Connect the output of the Inject node to the input of the Exec node and output of the Exec node to the input of the JSON node, and finally the JSON node's output to the input of the Debug node.